Joanne-Chang/Joanne-Chang/README.md

 (I also have a few presentation videos available [here](https://www.youtube.com/@Joanne-Chang) showcasing a few school projects that I'd done!
 Please do check those out, too, if you're interested~)

-### NOTICE!

-I am currently looking for any software engineering or related job opportunity to kickstart my CS career.
-Any internships, full-time roles, part-time jobs, or other related positions are all of interest to me!
-Please feel free to reach out to me if you have any opportunities that you think I could be a good fit for!

 ## GitHub Stats 📊
 <img src="https://github-readme-stats.vercel.app/api?username=joanne-chang&&show_icons=true&title_color=ffffff&icon_color=bb2acf&text_color=daf7dc&bg_color=151515">